the-punisher-29/TripSync/README.md

 - Ensure you have configured Firebase Authentication in the Firebase Console.
 Enable Google Sign-In and any other authentication providers you plan to use.

 ### Database Setup
-- Configure Firebase Realtime Database rules and structure according to your project needs.
+- Configure Firebase Realtime Database rules and structure according to the project needs.

 ##Contributing
 If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.